RMateoJ/RMateoJ/README.md

 - 👋 Hi, I’m @RMateoJ
-- 👀 I’m interested in growing my career, and sometimes beer.
+- 👨🏻‍🚀 I'm a certified space cadet.
-- 🌱 Always learning.
+- 🌱 Jack of all trades, master of none.
 - 📫 How to reach me: rolando.mateo.jr@gmail.com

+- 🦍💎✋🏻🤚🏻🚀🌕 IYKYK.